-Leonie Thiekötter, from Trainee to Marketing Manager
+Leonie Thiekötter, from Trainee to Head of Sales

 Where does your interest in Erwin Hymer Group stem from?